mariadb-corporation/MaxScale/Documentation/Filters/Luafilter.md

 These functions, if found in the script, will be called whenever a call to the matching entry point is made.

+### Functions Exposed by the Luafilter

+The luafilter exposes three functions that can be called from the Lua script.

+- `string lua_qc_get_type()`

+  - Returns the type of the current query being executed as a string.
+The values are the string versions of the query types defined in _query_classifier.h_ are separated by vertical bars (`|`).

+    This function can only be called from the `routeQuery` entry point.

+- `string lua_qc_get_operation()`

+  - Returns the current operation type as a string.
+The values are defined in _query_classifier.h_.

+    This function can only be called from the `routeQuery` entry point.

+- `number id_gen()`

+  - This function generates unique integers that can be used to distinct sessions from each other.